Chapter 9 : Awkward Situations

 “So strange.
 I thought everything was going well last night too….”

 And I certainly hoped they wouldn’t pester me further about it.
+Though once they found out about our detentions, they’d be wanting a full explanation.

 After I’m done washing up, I reenter our dormitory, making a careful effort not to look at Marigold or Emmeline.